This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Just cross the main road and then a hikers bridge, and off you are on an amazing little hike where you are going to see waterfalls and beautiful pools.

-Emerald Pools Trail / Scenic Drive in Zion National Park
+Emerald Pools Trail in Zion

-Emerald Pools Trail / Scenic Drive in Zion National Park
+Emerald Pools Trail in Zion

-Emerald Pools Trail / Scenic Drive in Zion National Park
+Lower Emerald Pools in Zion

 The Grotto Stop